 It is very promising to see research which takes steps into restoring functional arm movements to a man with complete paralysis, through a system that decodes brain signals and transmits them to sensors in the arm, allowing this paralysed man to regain some movement from the shoulders down in his hand and arm.
 The Spinal Injuries Association considers this type of research important to building the body of knowledge that could potentially transform the lives of spinal cord injured people in the future.

 Although this research is a positive move forwards, we recommend current injured people receive the news cautiously.
 The research is still at an early stage and has currently only been tested on one paraplegic man in the US and is therefore a long way from being a proven treatment for spinal cord injured people.”

-Raquel Siganporia, who is paralysed herself, and one of the Trustees for Spinal Injuries Association endorses the above statement.
+Raquel Siganporia, one of the Trustees for Spinal Injuries Association endorses the above statement.
 She also says:-